Parachute Jump: Steeplechase Park

-The Jump reopened in May 1941.
+The jump reopened in May 1941.
 Unlimited rides on the Parachute Jump were initially included within Steeplechase Park's single admission fee, which cost $0.25 at the time of the ride's relocation.
 Later, the brothers introduced "combination tickets", which included the park admission fee and a predetermined number of ride experiences on any of the attractions in the park.
-During World War II, when much of the city was subject to a military blackout, the ride stayed lit to serve as a navigational beacon.
+During World War II, when much of the city was subject to a military blackout, a navigational beacon atop the ride stayed lit.
 The Parachute Jump originally used the multicolored chutes from the World's Fair; by the mid-1940s, these had been replaced with white chutes.
 According to Jim McCollough, a business partner and nephew of the Tilyou brothers, the frame was repainted every year.

 The Parachute Jump attracted up to half a million riders during each annual operating season.
-Most riders reached the top of the tower in just under a minute, whereas their descent took 11–15 seconds.
+Most riders reached the tower's pinnacle in just under a minute and descended within 11–15 seconds.
 The experience was described as similar to "flying in a free fall".
 The Parachute Jump was popular among off-duty military personnel, who took their friends and loved ones to the ride.
 Occasionally, riders became stuck mid-jump or were tangled within the cables.
 The ride was subject to shutdowns on windy days, especially when breezes exceeded 45 mph.
 Furthermore, at least fifteen people were required to operate the Parachute Jump, making it unprofitable.

-Coney Island's popularity receded during the 1960s as it underwent increased crime, insufficient parking facilities, and patterns of bad weather.
+By 1964, the ride was charging $0.75 on weekends but was still operating mostly the same way as it had during the 1939 World's Fair.
+Coney Island's popularity had receded during the 1960s because of increased crime, insufficient parking facilities, and patterns of bad weather.
 These difficulties were exacerbated by competition from the 1964 New York World's Fair, also in Flushing Meadows–Corona Park, which led to a record low patronage at Steeplechase Park.
 On September 20, 1964, Steeplechase Park closed for the last time, and the next year, the property was sold to developer Fred Trump.
 On the site of Steeplechase Park, Trump proposed building a 160 ft enclosed dome with recreational facilities and a convention center.